mvolkmann/blog/src/rust.md

   - `cargo` feature for building, testing, and sharing crates
   - set of related crates described by a `Cargo.toml` file;
   - contains any number of binaries and 0 or 1 library
+- panic
+  - represents an unrecoverable error that causes a program to terminate and print a stack trace and error message
 - TOML
   - configuration file format
   - stands for Tom's Obvious, Minimal Language